 Expenses are accounted for on an accruals basis.
 Expenses incurred on the acquisition of investments at fair value through profit or loss are charged to the Consolidated Statement of Comprehensive Income in capital.
 All other expenses are charged to the Statement of Comprehensive Income in revenue.
 Charitable donations are accounted for on an accruals basis and are recognised in the Consolidated Statements of Comprehensive Income.
-Expenses directly attributable to the issuance of shares are charged against capital and recognised in the Consolidated Statement of Holders of Redeemable Participating Shares.
+Expenses directly attributable to the issuance of shares are charged against capital and recognised in the Consolidated Statement of Changes in Net Assets Attributable to Holders of Redeemable Participating Shares.